SoundBlaster/MicrosCheck/DOCS/00_PRD/15_Release_Plan.md

 - **Sprint 3 (1 week):** UI3, FM3–FM4, QA1–QA2, polishing, App Store checklist.

 Total: ~4–5 weeks for 1.0 by a team of 1 iOS developer.

+- A dedicated period for Stress/QA (covering long recordings, battery drain, disk space exhaustion, and large library scenarios) is included in the release deliverables, and its completion is a requirement for final release.
+This aligns with the QA and stress requirements detailed earlier in the PRD and NFR.